 • Set minimum accuracy expectations, if possible.
 In many cases, there is an existing baseline below which the model does not make useful contributions to the system.
 Needs for robustness and calibration of a model in the context of the system should also be considered.

 • Identify runtime needs at inference time for the model.
 This may involve estimating the number of predictions needed in the production system, latency requirements, and a cost budget for operating the inference service.
-The deployment architecture will influence needs here significantly and will conversely be informed by the achievable qualities of the model, hence may require negotiation between multiple teams.
+The deployment architecture will influence needs here significantly and will conversely be informed by the achievable qualities of the model, and hence may require negotiation between multiple teams.

 • Understand what data is available (quantity, quality, formats, provenance), which may inform what machine-learning techniques are feasible.
 This may also conversely inform other stakeholders whether more data needs to be collected to build a desired model.